PiyushDaulatkar/My_Texts/Angular/Angular_concepts.md

 ```
 * To make input as signal, ***we dont neccesarliy need to pass it signal object***.

-* input signals are readonly, i.e. you can call set function on them and change there values.
+* input signals are readonly, i.e. you can notcall set function on them and change there values.
-* There values can only be changed if you pass different value to component for fere ex:
+* There values can only be changed if you pass different value to component form here ex:
 ```html
 <app-user [x]="users[0].avatar" [y]="users[0].name"/>